tobe2098/stock-tracker/README.md

 1. Install Qt-core, Qt-network in your OS.
 Make sure the paths are available to CMake (PATH variable).
 2. Run cmake
 3. Obtain free API keys from alphavantage and finnhub.
-4. Run the program and put the keys in the boxes.
+4. Run the program and put the keys in the boxes found in settings and save the settings.
 5. Now you can enjoy using the program to see stock data and stock plots, as well as the starting heatmap.

 ## To-do